nuvious/QuiCC/Whitepaper.md

 Several connections are then made to transfer the chunks of the encrypted payloads which are saved by the recipient in a buffer indexed by the sender's address until a successful decryption is achieved.

-NOTE: This paper outlines the design of the final covert channel but not all design aspects are implemented at the time of writing or are implemented in ways that have issues enumerated to fully implement the proposed design.
-More information can be found at the source repository for the implementation in reference [13].

 ## Base Implementation